kofnego-jw/vocmapping/README.md

 # vocmapping
 Mapping Vocabularies

+This application is developed on behalf of the Commission for Modern Austrian History (http://www.oesterreichische-geschichte.at).
+If you should have any questions concerning this application, please contact Joseph Wang on j.wang@uibk.ac.at.
+Thank you.

 This application should help people map lots of vocabularies at once.
 After build of the at.ac.uibk.igwee.metadata subfolder, you should find a file in

     at.ac.uibk.igwee.metadata/at.ac.uibk.igwee.metadata.webapp.vocmapper/target/at.ac.uibk.igwee.webapp.metadata.mdmapper-1.0-SNAPSHOT.jar